Fit as a Mama Bear

 Is It Necessary To Do Deadlifts?

-The most common problem with deadlifts is a rounding of the low back (and somewhat the upper).
-Instead of fearing the lift itself, learn to perform it properly.
+The most common issue with deadlifts is rounding the lower back (and sometimes the upper back).
+Instead of avoiding the exercise, focus on learning proper form.

 • conventional barbell deadlift